 The SEDAR 15A Update assessment (2015) indicated that the mutton snapper stock was healthy (see section 3.2.1); however, the available spawning stock biomass was estimated to be smaller than in the previous stock assessment (SEDAR 15A 2008).
-This observed reduction in spawning biomass resulted in OFL and ABC yield streams which are lower than that which was previously estimated.
+This observed reduction in spawning biomass resulted in OFL and ABC yield streams, which are lower than previously estimated.
 In maintaining the current ACL and ACT established in the Generic ACL/AM Amendment, Alternative 1 would disregard the best scientific information available, and would continue to allow harvest of mutton snapper above what is recommended by the stock assessment and the Councils' SSCs.
 Alternative 1 could therefore result in negative direct effects to the biological/ecological environment through excessive harvest, further jeopardizing the size of the mutton snapper spawning stock.

-Alternatives 2 and 3 both recommend some manner of decrease in allowable harvest of mutton snapper compared to Alternative 1, based on the recommendations of the Councils' SSCs.
+Preferred Alternative 2 and Alternative 3 both recommend some manner of decrease in allowable harvest of mutton snapper compared to Alternative 1, based on the recommendations of the Councils' SSCs.
 Both alternatives accept the OFLs and ABCs recommended by the SSCs from 2017-2020, and use the historical Gulf apportionment of the ACL equal to 18% of the stock ABC.
-Alternative 2 Option 2b and Alternative 3 set target harvest levels which are essentially identical in terms of determining the forecast length of a year's fishing season.
-The primary difference is that AMs are activated when the ACL is met for Alternative 3, and if an ACT is used as a management tool (Alternative 2 Option 2b), then the fishing season will be set using the ACT.
+Preferred Alternative 2 and Alternative 3 set target harvest limits which are essentially identical in terms of determining the forecast length of a year's fishing season.
+The primary difference is that AMs would be activated when the ACL is met for Alternative 3, and if an ACT is used as a management tool (Option 2b), then the fishing season would be set using the ACT.
+Preferred Alternative 2, Option 2a decreases the allowable harvest of mutton snapper compared to Alternative 1, based on the recommendations of the Councils' SSCs, and removes the use of an ACT as a management tool.
 However, negative biological/ecological effects on the stock are not anticipated so long as the harvest during a particular fishing year does not exceed the ABC for that year.